caheredia/caheredia/README.md

 🌱 I’m currently learning about Rust.

-👯 I’m looking to collaborate on Open Source projects.
+👯 I’m a software engineer looking to collaborate on Open Source projects.

 I'm a DataViz geek.